hamzanadeveloper/recordingapp/d1/product-and-planning.md

 5. As a patient, I want to be able to create new recording so that I can save it or preview it.

-6. As a patient, I need to be able to view/update my basic information so that my information in the system.
+6. As a patient, I need to be able to view/update my basic information so that my information is up to date.

 **Accepting Criteria**